valinet/valinet.github.io/README.md

 ## valinet.ro

-This is the source code for the valinet.ro web site.
+This is the source for the valinet.ro web site.